-Things to look out for on the journey are the Túnel Major (Main tunnel); which is just short of 3km long and took three years to carve out of the rock and Mirador Pujol de’n Banya, an incredible lookout point with views stretching out over the Sóller valley.
-These are followed by the “cinc-ponts” viaduct which has five arches with spans 8 metres high and a great many bends and the “cinc-ponts” tunnel with its 180 degree bend.
+Other things to look out for on the journey are Mirador Pujol de’n Banya, an incredible lookout point with views stretching out over the Sóller valley.
+This is followed by the “cinc-ponts” viaduct which has five arches with spans 8 metres high and a great many bends and the “cinc-ponts” tunnel with its 180-degree bend.

 The Tren de Sóller does not leave Palma from Plaça Espanya but rather from its own separate building to the left-hand-side of the main train station.
 Just look out for a sign that reads ‘Ferrocarril de Sóller’ above the entrance and you will find it easily.

 When you purchase your tickets, you must inform them which time you will be taking the return train, so some advance planning about your itinerary for the day is required.

 In conclusion, the Tren de Sóller is an exceptional experience that should not be missed by anyone visiting Majorca.
 With its breathtaking scenery, historic charm, and comfortable carriages, the Tren de Sóller is the perfect way to explore the island and discover its hidden gems.
 Whether you’re a history buff, nature lover, or just looking for a unique and memorable experience, the Tren de Sóller is an excellent choice.